 March 22, 1951: Judy, Fred Astaire, and Peter Lawford recreated their roles from the 1948 film hit Easter Parade on ABC Radio’s Gulf Screen Guild Theater radio show.
 “Judy’s Number One Fan” Wayne Martin was on hand for the broadcast (see photos).
 It’s unclear if he was the one who gave Judy that huge bouquet of roses.

-Judy was also in the news for the granting of her divorce from Vincente Minnelli.
-It would take a year for the divorce to become final, but even at this early stage the talk was about Judy possibly marrying “Movie Producer” Sid Luft.
+Judy was also in the news for being granted her divorce from Vincente Minnelli (last pic).
+It would take a year for the divorce to become final, but even at this early stage, the talk in Hollywood was about Judy possibly marrying “Movie Producer” Sid Luft.
 Luft had recently been divorced by actress Lynn Bari (December 1950) “on grounds he spent too much time in nightclubs.”

 Photos: Judy and Fred Astaire at the broadcast; Judy with her flowers; Judy and Wayne Martin; Two newspaper ads for the show; Three notices about Judy’s divorce from Vincente Minnelli.

 March 22, 1952: Judy’s recent announcement that she and “manager” Sid Luft were set to be married made the news around the country.
 Judy and Sid arrived in Nassau, Bahamas, from Palm Beach, Florida, the previous day which was the same day her divorce from Vincente Minnelli became final.

 March 22, 1955: Judy and Bing Crosby on the cover of “Look” magazine.
 The two had just received Best Actress and Best Actor for the magazine’s annual “Look Magazine” awards on March 8th.

 The photos here and the video show a very pregnant Judy.
 She was 8 months pregnant with her son Joe.